brunoasm/varKoder/README.md

 cd varkoder
 conda env create --file conda_environments/linux.yml
 ```

+If this takes too long, you can try using [mamba](https://github.com/mamba-org/mamba) instead, which should be much faster than conda.
+Follow instructions to install mamba and use the same command as above, but replacing `conda` with `mamba`.

 After installing the environment, you will be able to activate the environment by using:
 ```bash
 conda activate varKoder